MetPX/sarracenia/doc/design/plan.rst

   no.

-- should we just put a broker on each URP cluster, have a shovel from xpublic on each urp to xs_urp on a switch, and the processing is unchanged after that.
+- should we just put a broker on each URP cluster, have a shovel from xpublic on each urp to xs_urp on a pump, and the processing is unchanged after that.
 Someone wants access to urp1 output just connects to either cluster directly. is that pointless?